Rethinking Soft Interference Cancellation (IC) for MIMO: A Hard-Decision IC Inspired Recursive Scheme

-when the total complexities for initialization and $K$ iterations are compared.
-In (\ref{speedups1st}) and (\ref{speedups2nd}), the minimum speedups are taken when $M=N$.
-Notice that the existing low-complexity scheme is claimed to replace the direct matrix inversion with the vector-based operations, but it still needs the matrix-vector multiplications in (\ref{z2vvGW230sd32}) and (\ref{fnPRHG4389943ds32sd3}).
-As a comparison, the proposed recursive scheme does not need any matrix-vector multiplications, and only needs the vector-vector multiplication to obtain the Hermitian matrix ${\bf{Q}}$ by (\ref{QupdateANYn3s23aNew}).

-When comparing the memory requirements of the low-complexity schemes, we assume that one memory unit denotes the memory size to store one real number, and we only count the dominant memory units of $O(N^2)$ and $O(MN)$ for simplicity.
+Next, we analyze the memory requirements of the existing and our proposed low-complexity scheme, where we assume that one memory unit denotes the memory size to store one real number, and we only count the dominant memory units for simplicity.
 Accordingly, we only consider the memories for matrices.

-It can be seen that during the procedure for ${{{x}}_{n}}$ in each iteration, the existing low-complexity scheme requires $N^2$, $2N^2$ and $2MN$ memory units to store the Hermitian matrix $\mathbf{W}$, the non-Hermitian matrices $\mathbf{G}$ and $\mathbf{H}$, respectively, while the proposed recursive low-complexity scheme only requires $N^2$ memory units to store the Hermitian matrix $\mathbf{Q}$.
-Then compared to the existing low-complexity scheme that requires $N^2+2N^2+2MN=3N^2+2MN$ memory units totally, the proposed recursive scheme only requires $N^2/(3N^2+2MN)=N/(3N+2M) \le \frac{1}{5}$ memory units, and the maximum value of $\frac{1}{5}$ is taken when $M=N$.
+It can be observed that during the procedure for $x_{n}$ in each iteration, the existing low-complexity scheme requires $N^{2}$, $2N^{2}$, and $2MN$ memory units to store the Hermitian matrix $\mathbf{H}^{\mathsf{H}}\mathbf{H}$, and the non-Hermitian matrices $\mathbf{G}$ and $\mathbf{H}$, respectively [24].
+Instead, our proposed recursive low-complexity scheme only requires $N^{2}$ memory units to store the Hermitian matrix $\mathbf{Q}$.
+Then, compared to the existing low-complexity scheme that requires \begin{shrinkeq}{-0.5ex}